Anerkiki/pokemon-island-resort/README.md

 # Fixed Issues

-### VS Code Extension *'Prettier'* adding unneccessary closing tags
+### VS Code Extension *'Prettier'* adding unnecessary closing tags

 <details>
 <summary>Issue & Solution:</summary>

-**Issue:** As part of the course material, I installed a code refactoring extension called 'Prettier' in VS Code, but had issues with this adding unneccessary closing tags (`/>`) to all of the self-closing elements, such as `meta` and `img`.
+**Issue:** As part of the course material, I installed a code refactoring extension called 'Prettier' in VS Code, but had issues with this adding unnecessary closing tags (`/>`) to all of the self-closing elements, such as `meta` and `img`.

 These were added every time I formatted my pages, and resulted in errors in the [W3C Testing](#w3c-markuphtml-validation-service) stage, wasting time with having to remove each time I formatted.